 HACKERSPACES: What might the public library evolve into?

-GOOGLE has announced that it will be digitising a further 250 000 books from the British Library.
+Google has announced that it will be digitising a further 250 000 books from the British Library.
 This is in line with Google’s mission statement to “make all of the knowledge contained within the world’s books searchable online” as part of its Google Books service.
 Google has already scanned around 13 million books worldwide through partnerships with over 40 libraries.
 This recent endeavour is predicted to take the company three years to complete.

 As part of this new agreement, the texts, pamphlets and periodicals that will be scanned were published between 1700 and 1870 and are out of copywrite.
-The digitised material will all be freely available online through Google Books as well as the British Library’s 19th Century Books app compatible with tablet PCs such as the iPad.
+The digitised material will all be freely available online through Google Books as well as the British Library’s 19th Century Books app compatible with tablet PCs, such as the iPad.
 Readers will be able to view, copy, and share all the digitised texts for non-commercial use.

 In an article published on the Guardian website, president of the Royal Historical Society, Professor Colin Jones, says: “There is no doubt that the digitisation of this unique material will greatly benefit the research process.
 Academics are increasingly using new technologies at their disposal to search for innovative ways of investigating historical material to enable us to probe new questions and find alternative patterns of investigation.
 Digitisation gives us the freedom to not only do this quickly and remotely, but also enhances the quality and depth of the original.”

 There will always be arguments, perhaps moments of reminiscence, over the value of reading a hard-copy book made of paper versus reading an e-book using a digital device.
 But what will this move towards digitising published books mean for the public library?
-Can anyone honestly say that they have made regular visits to their local library since their university, or even school days?

 The existence of public libraries today has largely depended on community support and attendance.
 According to Wikipedia, the formula to get funding was simple: demonstrate the need for a public library, provide the building site, annually provide 10% of the cost of the library’s construction to support its operation, and provide free service to all.
 It can be argued that the need for public libraries is fast dwindling due to the ever-growing presence of the Internet.
 So what might replace the public library?